 Elastic IP addresses are static IP addresses designed for dynamic cloud computing.
 An Elastic IP address is associated with your account not a particular instance, and you control that address until you choose to explicitly release it.
 Unlike traditional static IP addresses, however, Elastic IP addresses allow you to mask instance or Availability Zone failures by programmatically remapping your public IP addresses to any instance in your account.
 Rather than waiting on a data technician to reconfigure or replace your host, or waiting for DNS to propagate to all of your customers, Amazon EC2 enables you to engineer around problems with your instance or software by quickly remapping your Elastic IP address to a replacement instance.
 In addition, you can optionally configure the reverse DNS record of any of your Elastic IP addresses by filling out this form.

-Amazon CloudWatch is a web service that provides monitoring for AWS cloud resources and applications, starting with Amazon EC2.
+Amazon CloudWatch is a web service that provides monitoring for Amazon Web Services cloud resources and applications, starting with Amazon EC2.
 It provides you with visibility into resource utilization, operational performance, and overall demand patterns—including metrics such as CPU utilization, disk reads and writes, and network traffic.
 You can get statistics, view graphs, and set alarms for your metric data.
 To use Amazon CloudWatch, simply select the Amazon EC2 instances that you’d like to monitor.
 You can also supply your own business or application metric data.
 Amazon CloudWatch will begin aggregating and storing monitoring data that can be accessed using web service APIs or Command Line Tools.
 See Amazon CloudWatch for more details.